scottjohnston/p3/readme.md

 Each blade has its own corresponding controller

-The landing page is welcome and provides the introduction
+The landing page is the welcome blade and provides the introduction as well as links to the other pages and a brief introduction

 loremIpsum provides the form and the generated content below the form making it easy to create more if you don't like what you got

-fakeUsers provides the form and the fake users are generated below the form
+fakeUsers provides the form and the fake users are generated below the form allowing the user to quickly generate more.

 xkcd delivers a form to the user and generates the password below the generate button